tts/hkidistricts/streets.md

 Caching proved to be a two-edged sword in my case.
 It saves time dramatically but if there is an HTTP error, you can fall into an endless loop.
-I did.
-The error message is cached too, and you cannot get rid of it, or at least I don’t know how to do it.
-When you rerun the code, the problematic item in the dictionary is encountered, the cached message fetched, you get the same HTTP error again, it is cached etc. First I thought that the district in question, Pasila, was too big and slow to query but when run individually, all went smoothly.
+I did because the error message is cached too.
+When you rerun the code, the problematic item in the dictionary is encountered, the cached message fetched, you get the same HTTP error again, it is cached etc.
+First I thought that the district in question, Pasila, was too big and slow to query but when run individually, all went smoothly.
 So I was forced to handle Pasila separately.

 Of course this could well be a novice user error.